 The QIPS Committee submits the topic to the Science and Quality Council for approval and then on to the AUA Board of Directors for review and final approval.

 To initiate the project, the panel chair is selected by the QIPS chair with input from other experts, as necessary.
 The panel chair and QIPS chair then select additional members of the panel with expertise in the topic area under consideration; in all, the panel should not exceed 10 members, which allows for adequate expertise and diversity of opinions without becoming cumbersome for scheduling and discussion purposes.
-All panel members are required to disclose any potential conflicts of interest (COI) through the AUA's electronic submission process and sign non-disclosure agreements.
+All panel members are required to adhere to S&Q's guideline principles on conflicts of interest (COI) and disclose any potential COIs through the AUA's electronic submission process and sign non-disclosure agreements.
 These relationships are reviewed by staff to determine eligibility for panel inclusion.

 The white paper panel accomplishes most of its work through conference calls and webinars, as needed.
 If necessary, an in-person meeting can be held if there are issues to be discussed.
-The panel works closely with the methodologist reviewing the literature.
+During the white paper process, the panel will likely work with a medical librarian, methodologist, and medical writer.
 A medical librarian conducts literature searches to identify appropriate articles and saves the results in a format previously approved by AUA staff.
-The methodologist then reviews the abstracts to appraise the relevance and requests full-text articles of key studies.
+If requested by the chair or panel members, the methodologist then reviews the abstracts to appraise the relevance and requests full-text articles of key studies.
 AUA staff assists in obtaining the full-text articles.
-A data extractor, under guidance from the methodologist, may extract the data from relevant articles.
-The methodologist qualitatively analyzes the available evidence and develops a findings report for panel review that summarizes the literature and provides data, as available.
+If requested, the methodologist qualitatively analyzes the available evidence and develops a findings report for panel review that summarizes the literature and provides data, as available.

 The panel's expert opinion is critical to a white paper.
 Often the scarcity of the literature does not allow for a more rigorous evidence-based document.
 Therefore, the panel must review the qualitative analysis and employ expert opinion to provide guidance on the selected topic.
 AUA panel members represent the leading experts in the field; therefore, their years of clinical and research experience are invaluable in assessing the literature and drawing conclusions that will be beneficial to the field of urology.
 In addition, the appropriate committees and councils review the white paper and provide valuable feedback; ultimately the AUA Board approves the final document.